Robert H. Eckel, MD, FAHA, FACC, FNLA

 Aurora, Colorado

-Dr. Eckel has more than 300 articles published in peer-reviewed journals including International Journal of Health Care, Diabetes, Metabolism, and American Journal of Clinical Nutrition.
-He is past president of the American Heart Association, Obesity Society, and Association of Patient Oriented Research.
+Dr. Eckel’s translational research has incorporated data from populations, human subjects in the Clinical Translational Research Center, genetically modified mice, and tissue culture to pursue mechanistic relationships between metabolic disorders such as obesity/metabolic syndrome/diabetes and cardiovascular disease.
+Dr. Eckel has more than 350 articles published in peer-reviewed journals including International Journal of Health Care, Diabetes, Journal of Clinical Endocrinology and Metabolism, Cell Metabolism, New England Journal of Medicine, and American Journal of Clinical Nutrition.
+He is past president of the American Heart Association, Obesity Society, Association of Patient Oriented Research and Medicine and Science of the American Diabetes Association.
 Dr. Eckel co-chaired the 2013 ACC/AHA Lifestyle Guideline for Prevention of Cardiovascular Disease and was a member of the 2013 ACC/AHA Cholesterol Guideline Committee.
+He is a previous director of the University of Colorado Translational Research Center and member of the Extramural Advisory Council of NIDDK.

 Talks by Robert H. Eckel, MD, FAHA, FACC, FNLA